Difference Between Demat Account and Trading Account

 While trading in the shares market, both Demat and trading accounts are crucial.
 When you buy the shares of any company, you require a trading account to process the transaction.
 The money is debited from the trading account and the bought shares are credited to your Demat account.

 In the same way, when shares are sold, they are debited from your Demat account.
 The money credited in this transaction will reflect in your trading account.
-Therefore, to trade in the stock market, it is crucial to have both these accounts and link them.
+Therefore, to trade in the stock market, it is crucial to have both these accounts and link them through a Demat account app.

 The trading account and Demat account work in tandem with each other.
 For trading in equity, you must have both these accounts.
 It is important to pick a broker service that is suitable to your investment needs.